UiL-OTS-labs/jspsych-lexical-decision/README.md

 ```javascript
 const ACCESS_KEY = '00000000-0000-0000-0000-000000000000';
 ```
-Before uploading your experimentto the UiL-OTS data server, you will need to change this to the access key that you obtained when your experiment was approved.
+Before uploading your experiment to the UiL-OTS data server, you will need to change this to the access key that you obtained when your experiment was approved.
 For elaborate info see `globals.js`.